ibm-cloud-docs/atracker/core/architecture-workload-isolation.md

 After you configure targets and routes in the account, auditing events that are collected are uploaded to the destination target of your choice.
 You are responsible for managing the auditing data in the target resources.

-The flow of all customer data between {{site.data.keyword.atracker_short}} and its dependencies uses private network connections.
-For more information about private connections, see [Securing your connection to {{site.data.keyword.atracker_short}}](/docs/atracker?topic=atracker-mng-data).

 ## Connections